Jittery investors await outcome of midterm elections

 The scenario deemed most likely by recent polls and analyst projections has Democrats regaining control of the House of Representatives and Republicans keeping control of the Senate.
 The odds are longer for Republicans or Democrats emerging with majorities in both chambers.

 "Divided government equals gridlock," said Terry Haines, head of US policy and political analysis at Evercore ISI.
-"Gridlock is a good thing for markets because markets like certainty."
+"Gridlock is a good thing for markets because markets like certainty” a view echoed by Anthony Scaramucci, former White House Communications Director, during an appearance on FOX Business Network.

-Here's a look at how the market might react to the different scenarios:
+Here's a look at how the market might react to the different scenarios compiled by The Associated Press and FOX Business.

 SPLIT DECISION